Have you ever felt like the story of your life was a hopeless opus?

 BREAKING NEWS: You are meant to create something special for yourself and others.

-Except Self-destining cannot occur unless you know your positioning, so I am here to help you (re)calibrate your Personal Guidance System (PGS).
+Except Self-destining cannot occur unless you know your positioning, so I am here to help you (re)calibrate your Creative Guidance System (CGS).

 I am here to offer potential paths to help you reconnect with yourself, and as a result, recall what you’re here to discover through the creative process–and simply get back on track with fulfilling your life’s work.

 I will propose many straightforward questions and bentbackward thought experiments.
 Ultimately, my deep dream is to help you become lucid to the story of your life so you can choose your own adventure.